 Astrobiology: Creation of the Amino Acids

 A puzzle that has baffled astrobiologists for decades is how all the amino acids, from which our bodies make proteins, ended up with a strong preference for left-handed chirality.
 In nature, molecules that possess chirality can be either “left-handed (LH)” or “right-handed (RH).”
-If one produces amino acids in the laboratory, as was done by Miller and Urey in the 1950s, one tends to produce equal numbers of LH and RH molecules, but somehow nature managed to favor LH amino acids to the virtual exclusion of their RH cousins.
+If one produces amino acids in the laboratory, as was done by Miller and Urey in the 1950s, one produces equal numbers of LH and RH molecules, but somehow nature managed to favor LH amino acids to the virtual exclusion of their RH cousins.

 Several theories exist to describe how the LH amino acids were created and selected, but observation of LH amino acids in meteorites suggests that amino acids are made in outer space.
 And their chirality is also apparently selected there.